MichaIng/DietPi-Docs/docs/software/hardware_projects.md

 === "Server configuration"

-    Remark: The config file changes in the web UI do not have an effect yet: <https://github.com/blynkkk/blynk-server/issues/1318>
+    Remark: The config file changes in the web UI do not have an effect.

     To change settings you need to edit
     `/mnt/dietpi_userdata/blynk/server.properties`